arifnrsk/Building-a-Customer-Centric-Retail-Data-Mart-for-Behavioral-Analysis/DOCUMENTATION.md

 This technical documentation provides comprehensive coverage of the retail data mart system architecture, implementation details, and operational procedures.
 The system demonstrates modern data engineering best practices with containerized microservices, automated orchestration, and robust analytics capabilities.

-For additional support or questions, refer to the troubleshooting guide in the main README.md or contact the development team.
+For additional support or questions, refer to the troubleshooting guide in the main README.md.

 ---

-**Last Updated**: January 2025
+**Last Updated**: July 2025
 **Version**: 1.0
 **Maintainer**: Arif